 These proverbs come in paragraphs, not in single verses.
 Verses 7-9 are often quoted.
 They give a realistic if pessimistic view of human nature, of the limits of a Christian’s morality or actual spirituality.

-Not just is true (although it absolutely is true), but that it PROVES true.
+Not just is true (which is absolutely the case), but that it PROVES true.

-This is a wonderful hope to rest on, and too, to wrestle with.
+This is a strong and wonderful hope to rest in, and to wrestle with.

-And for us, His people, His word proves true!
+And for us, His people, God’s word proves true!

-And in that most excellent and unfathomable way, from 2 Corinthians 1, “For all the promises of God find their Yes in him [Jesus].”
+“For all the promises of God find their Yes in him.”
+[Jesus]

 Hallelujah, what a Saviour!